thereferences/practice/docs/source/index.rst

 .. container:: .large

-   These pages continuously outline the data science team's operating practices.
+   These pages continuously outline the data science team’s operating practices vis-à-vis designing, developing, and deploying solutions, i.e., development practices.
+The pages ensure that we have the same understanding of the team’s practices; the pages will be updated continuously, therefore each team member must study the pages often.

 .. raw:: html